-Cyclone IDAI demanded a response from Wings Like Eagles.
+The devastation caused by Cyclone Idai demanded a response from Wings Like Eagles.
 It’s what we do!
 So in March 2019 our CEO, Adrian Nance, flew out to join up with our partners in Mozambique to reach out to the 1.8 million people affected.
 This is part of that story.
-The story of the first response to Cyclone IDAI.
+The story of our first response to Cyclone Idai.

 Mercy Air were our main partners in this response.
-We have teamed with them before.
-And on day two we were working together with them and with Mission Aviation Fellowship to deliver aid to an isolated town in the mouth of the Zambezi.
+And we have teamed with them before.
+As quickly as on day 2 we were working together with them and with Mission Aviation Fellowship to deliver aid into an isolated town in the mouth of the Zambezi.
 It meant using the MAF aircraft to move rice and maize flour to an isolated sugar airstrip.
 Then the Mercy Air helicopter could move it on to the town.

-Who helped us make the first response in Cyclone IDAI?
+Who helped us to make the first response in Cyclone Idai?

 Some disasters are predictable.
-And we want to make rapid responses to disasters like that: like Cyclone IDAI.
+Good weather forecasting and good links with people on the ground make them predictable.
+And we want to make rapid responses to disasters like that: like Cyclone Idai.
 It’s Wings’ regular donors that allowed us to make this first response.
 Many UK charities ask for only £2 ($2.6) per month.
 Why?
 Because a regular flow of money allows so much.
 Regular donors let Wings to buy stores in advance.
 Monthly donations allow us to deploy the right people in advance.
-And they permit Wings to make the partnerships that make us all so much more effective.
+And they allow Wings to build the partnerships that make us all so much more effective.
 Above all, regular donations allow us to be swift.
-Like this response on day 2 after Cyclone IDAI.
+Like this response on day 2 after Cyclone Idai.
 Why not join our regular donors today!
 You can literally save lives.

 Disaster relief is a national responsibility.